- Prospective Students

 Who should I ask to write my letters of recommendation?

-Three letters of recommendation are required.
+Three letters of recommendation are required for Master's and PhD programs.
 At least one of the recommenders should be a faculty member at the last school you attended as a full-time student unless you have been out of school for more than four years.
 Substitutions for faculty recommendations may include work associates or others who can comment on your academic potential for graduate work.
 As a professional courtesy, you should notify your recommenders of the request for a recommendation letter in advance.

 Letters of recommendation are submitted via the online application system only.
 Hard copy letters are not accepted.
 This will require that you organize in advance the name, title, address, institution or business name, and email address of all your recommenders before applying online.
 Immediately after you submit your application, your recommenders are sent an email asking them to submit a letter of recommendation electronically.

 Historically, those admitted to Master's and PhD programs in the University of Rochester School of Medicine and Dentistry have achieved cumulative undergraduate grade-point-averages (GPA) higher than 3.25.

 It is expected that transcripts be scanned and uploaded to your online application.

 What is the correct Institution Code for the GRE and TOEFL?

 How do I find out if my application and letters of recommendation have been received?

 Please return to your Applicant Status Page and log in to review your application checklist.